jhale/fenicsx-iris-cluster/README.md

 Default compiler optimisation flags are `-O3 -march=native`.
-The actual microarchitecture targeted during compilation will depend on the node you get allocated using `builder.sh`, which asks for Haswell nodes by default.
+The actual microarchitecture targeted during compilation will depend on the node you get allocated using `builder.sh`, which asks for Broadwell nodes by default.
 If you know you will be using FEniCS only on Skylake machines, please change `builder.sh`.

 ## Running FEniCS MPI jobs ##